How to use Hulu's official Watch Party feature

 While third-party services offer watch party features for popular streaming services, there hasn't been a built-in way to stream Hulu with a friend.
 Now, however, it is one of the first of the major streaming services to offer such a feature.
-Currently, it's very limited, and you must subscribe to Hulu’s ad-free plan to be eligible to try it.
-Hulu said “thousands of movies and shows” will support it.
+Keep in mind this is arriving at a time when many are social distancing but are still eager to connect with friends.
+Here's what you need to know.

 To access to the feature, look for the “watch party” icon on the details page of supported titles.
 You'll then get a link to send to other people who may want to join and watch along with you.
 Everyone watching must be using Hulu’s website, and they need to be ad-free tier subscribers.